Analysis · February 2026

 📊 Data Sources

-USDA Farm Service Agency payment data (1995–2024).
+USDA Farm Service Agency payment data (2017-2026).
 County-level aggregations from FSA payment files.
-Explore all counties on the Counties page.
+Explore all counties on the Counties page or search specific counties in the database.

 Related Analysis